andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/02-travelers_of_the_caribbean.md

 wine and a 6 pack of beer.

-By this point everyone has been drinking on their own stash and we're all a bit tipsy.
-We all have our own fresh bottle of wine and a deck of cards so the decision is made to play some drinking games.
+By this point everyone has been drinking on their own stash and we're all a bit

+we naturally begin playing some drinking games.
 We play versions of games that I remember playing in college and the wine is going down easy.
 The party migrates outside where the final game doesn't end as much as people lose the capability to pay attention longer than 10 seconds.